StuartRiffle/ragtag-tiger/README.md

 You can also set standard arguments in an environment variable called `RAGTAG_FLAGS`.
 They will be added to the end of every command.

 A more flexible way to manage complex configuration is to factor out groups of arguments into response files.
-The rules there are:
+The rules are:
 - **every argument must be on its own line**
 - blank lines, indentation, and trailing whitespace are ignored
 - internal whitespace is part of an argument, no quotes are needed
 - lines starting with # are ignored as comments
 - comments on the same line as arguments are NOT supported
 ```
 # debug_server.args - example response file